object-oriented-python/object-oriented-programming/doc/source/2_objects.rst

         is passed the new object as its first argument (`self`) and is responsible for setting up the object.
 The constructor modifies `self` in place: constructors never return a value.

+    data attribute
+        An :term:`attribute` which is not a :term:`method`.
+As the name suggests, these are used to store data in an object.

     encapsulation
         The bundling up of attributes and methods into an object which